rpaudel42/rpaudel42.github.io/pages/image_classification/image.md

 With the image loaded and transformed, you now need to load a pre-trained classification model.

 Choose a MobileNet 1.0 image classification model that's been pre-trained on ImageNet.

-<font color='red'>**CAUTION!**</font>: Although the notebook interface has internet connectivity, the **autograders are not permitted to access the internet**.
-We have already downloaded the correct models and data for you to use so you don't need access to the internet.
-However, you do need to specify the correct path to the models when loading a model from the Gluon CV Model Zoo using `get_model` or otherwise.
-Set the `root` parameter to `M3_MODELS`.
-As an example, you should have something similar to `gcv.model_zoo.get_model(..., root=M3_MODELS)`.
-Usually, in the real world, you have internet access, so setting the `root` parameter isn't required (and it's set to `~/.mxnet` by default).

 ```python